lamberta/devkit-doc/guide/quick-start.md

 ## Prerequisites

-We're only supporting OSX at this time, but we've have some success running on Linux and Windows.
-If using an unsupported platform, make sure the following prerequisites are installed and the symlinks all work, and you may have some luck.
+We're only supporting OSX at this time, but we have some success running on Linux and Windows.
+If you're using an unsupported platform, make sure the following prerequisites are installed and the symlinks all work, and you may have some luck.